pulp-bio/TinyProbe/wifi_6_board/fw/scripts/overview.md

-@page scripts_readme Scripts
-@brief Python scripts for interacting with the WiUS v6 firmware

 # WiUS v6 firmware scripts

 This repository contains scripts for interacting with the WiUS v6 firmware on Tinyprobe WiFi 6 boards.
 It includes tools for configuring the device, acquiring data, and processing responses.